sparksammy/RobloxLinuxPlayerBeta/README.md

 ## Instructions:

 1. Install dependencies
+2. Make a folder called "go-work" in the root of your virtual c drive
-2. Set GOPATH to "C:\Go" by opening "wine regedit" and going to "HKEY_CURRENT_USER\Environment"
+3. Set GOPATH to "C:\go-work" by opening "wine regedit" and going to "HKEY_CURRENT_USER\Environment"
-3. Run install.sh
+4. Run install.sh
-4. Run the run.sh script to enjoy ROBLOX.
+5. Run the run.sh script to enjoy ROBLOX.